-Slowed and sidelined, some athletes struggle to return from ‘long haul’ covid
+Slowed and sidelined, some athletes struggle to return from long-haul covid

-A little more than a year ago, Foster was a star defensive end at Clemson, terrorizing LSU in the national championship game.
-And yet 10 months since he was diagnosed with the coronavirus, menial activities have the potential to level him.
+A little more than a year ago, Foster was a star defensive end at Clemson, terrorizing LSU in the College Football Playoff championship game.
+And yet 10 months after he tested positive for the coronavirus, menial activities have the potential to level him.

 “If you see me walking around, you would think everything is normal.
 But most of the time, I will be short of breath,” Foster, who has asthma, said in a telephone interview.
 “I won’t tell anyone.
 I don’t really try to draw attention or complain about it.
 I try to deal with it.”

-For most, covid-19 is a disease that involves a few weeks of discomfort or, for the sick or elderly, leads to hospitalization or death.
-But at just 22, Foster is a “long hauler,” or a sufferer of “long covid,” one of a small but significant number of covid-19 patients from whom the virus has refused to retreat.
+For most, covid-19 is a disease that involves a few weeks of discomfort; for the sick or elderly, it can lead to hospitalization or death.
+But at 22, Foster is a long-hauler, or a sufferer of “long covid,” one of a small but significant number of covid-19 patients from whom the virus has refused to retreat.

 “This absolutely is not a typical viral infection,” said John DiFiori, chief of primary sports medicine and attending physician at New York’s Hospital for Special Surgery.
-“It’s really difficult to know why certain complications occur in some individuals and not in others.
-And why certain individuals may take longer to recover in general than others.
-You can be young and healthy and you can still struggle with it.”
+“It’s really difficult to know why certain complications occur in some individuals and not in others, and why certain individuals may take longer to recover in general than others.
+You can be young and healthy, and you can still struggle with it.”

 Long covid can make life and work debilitating for anyone.
-For elite athletes such as Foster and the WNBA’s Asia Durr and others, it’s career-threatening.
+For elite athletes such as Foster, the WNBA’s Asia Durr and others, it’s career-threatening.
 Common symptoms linger.
 New ones develop.
 They confront extreme fatigue, learning to be economical with their movement and measuring which activities are worth investing the energy in, risking stress on their bodies that can yield more painful symptoms.

 They know how to adjust to the mental challenges of recovering from injury.
-But that becomes more of a strain when there is no timetable for a return, no sense of how the virus will impact them next.
-And an indefinite delay in what already is a short career window can ultimately lead to a complete derailment of those plans.
+But that becomes more of a strain when there is no timetable for a return, no sense of how the virus will affect them next.
+And an indefinite delay in what already is a short career window ultimately can lead to a complete derailment of those plans.

-In February, after missing his entire senior season, Foster announced on Instagram he was leaving football “with sadness but no regrets.”
-Despite being eligible to come back in 2021 as a fifth-year senior, Foster couldn’t sense that a full recovery was near.
+In February, after missing his entire senior season, Foster announced on Instagram that he was leaving football “with sadness but no regrets.”
+Despite being eligible to come back in 2021 as a fifth-year senior, he couldn’t sense a full recovery was near.

 “It’s been my life,” Foster said of football.
 “It was a tough decision, but at the end of the day I had to do what was best for my health.”

-Winded, wounded
+Winded and wounded

-Durr was preparing for her second WNBA season, and had lined up a winter gig in France, when she was diagnosed last June.
+Durr was preparing for her second WNBA season, and had lined up a winter gig in France, when she was diagnosed in June.
 Lingering complications sidelined her for all of last season.
 She hopes to return this season but hasn’t picked up a basketball, let alone started any strenuous activity.

 “I’m not a quitter.
 I definitely fight,” Durr said.
 “No matter what, where I am right now, I know every day is very important to my recovery process, so I just try to keep going.”

-Like Foster, Durr didn’t experience many problems during the initial quarantine period.
-But the severe symptoms hit shortly thereafter: Pain in her lungs so bad she felt someone was stabbing her in the chest.
+Like Foster, Durr didn’t experience many problems during the initial isolation period.
+But the severe symptoms hit shortly thereafter.
+Pain in her lungs so bad she felt someone was stabbing her in the chest.
 Headaches that throbbed in her eyes.
-Vomiting, coughing up blood.
-She’s making progress — she’s capable now of engaging in long conversations with friends or family dinners without distress — but estimates she lost more than 30 pounds, so bedridden near the end of 2020 that walking back and forth to her refrigerator was too much.
+Vomiting.
+Coughing up blood.
+She’s making progress — she’s now capable of engaging in long conversations with friends or taking part in family dinners without distress — but estimates she lost more than 30 pounds, so bedridden near the end of 2020 that walking back and forth to her refrigerator was too much.

 When sports returned last summer, much of the focus was on a possible connection between the coronavirus and myocarditis, a heart inflammation that could be deadly for athletes.
-Buffalo Bills tight end Tommy Sweeney missed last season because of myocarditis, but there have been fewer cases than predicted, according to a study by professional sports doctors, and only a few athletes are known publicly to have been diagnosed.
+Buffalo Bills tight end Tommy Sweeney, 25, missed last season because of myocarditis, but there have been fewer cases than predicted, according to a study by professional sports doctors, and only a few athletes are known publicly to have been diagnosed.

 More common, it turns out, are athletes such as Durr, whose more typical covid symptoms continue to interfere with their play.
-Tatum, a 23-year-old Boston Celtics star, missed five games after being infected in January, slumped in February, and recently revealed that he has started to use an inhaler for the first time in his life to open up his lungs before games.
+Jayson Tatum, a 23-year-old Boston Celtics star, missed five games after being infected in January, slumped in February and recently revealed he has started to use an inhaler for the first time in his life to open up his lungs before games.
 Orlando Magic center Mo Bamba, 22, dealt with muscle soreness and poor conditioning several months after losing his sense of taste and smell.

 “It’s a process,” Tatum told reporters.
 “It takes a long time.”